Protests held across India after attacks against Muslims

-NEW DELHI/MUMBAI Protests were held in cities across India on Wednesday against a wave of attacks on Muslims by mobs that accuse them of killing cows or eating beef.
+NEW DELHI/MUMBAI (Reuters) - Protests were held in cities across India on Wednesday against a wave of attacks on Muslims by mobs that accuse them of killing cows or eating beef.

 The protests follow the stabbing to death last week of a 16-year-old boy accused of possessing beef on a train.
 Several people have been arrested.
 On Tuesday, a man was beaten and his house set on fire by a mob that accused him of slaughtering a cow in eastern Jharkhand state.